Identifying Signs of Gambling Addiction

 As with any addiction, it’s not an easy road back to what is considered normal, but it does exist.
 There are support networks available to help even the most addicted gambler that is ready to make a change.
 Don’t spend another day wondering what tomorrow could be like without addiction holding you back.

 Help is always available for those that choose to take it.
 Find out more information about treatment programs available for addiction.
 Rehab can show you new ways to take back control and have a healthy and meaningful future.
-Now, that is a chance worth betting your life on.
+Now, that is a chance worth betting your life on and Free by the Sea in Ocean Park, Washington can help with that.

 Dr. Richard Crabbe joined our team in 2019 as our psychiatrist and medical director.
 He attended the University of Ghana Medical School where he became a Medical Doctor in 1977.
 From 1978 through 1984, he was a medical officer in the Ghana Navy and provided a variety of services from general medicine to surgeries.
 He received his Certificate in General Psychology from the American Board of Psychology and Neurology in 2002.